testersakage/mineclonia-jtest/mods/ENTITIES/mcl_mobs/API.md

  * mob:check_runaway_from()
 	* Checks if there are objects the mob should run away from
  * mob:follow_player()
-	* Follow player if owner or holding item, if fish outta water then flop
+	* Follow player if owner or holding item
  * mob:go_to_pos(b)
 	* Turn in direction of pos and start moving forward.
  * mob:check_herd(dtime)